johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

 [Delivery Hero](https://www.deliveryhero.com) is one of the leading global online food ordering and delivery marketplaces.
 It processes more than 3 million orders per day, partnering with over 500 thousand restaurants and a fleet of riders.
-It operates across Europe, Latin America, Asia-Pacific, the Middle East and North Africa.
+Delivery Hero operates in over 40 countries across five continents with over 22 thousand employees globally.

-Here, I am working on the backend for campaign related features in [Foodpanda](https://www.foodpanda.com) and [Foodora](https://www.foodora.com) by using Go, Redis, DynamoDB, Kubernetes, with Amazon Web Service as the main infrastructure.
+Here, I am working on the backend for campaign-related features in [Foodpanda](https://www.foodpanda.com) and [Foodora](https://www.foodora.com) by using Go, Redis, DynamoDB, Kubernetes, with Amazon Web Service as the main infrastructure.
 The backend of our main project, [Campaign Carousel](/foodpanda-campaign-carousel),